jayantbh/roche-bot/README.md

 ### Development

-`yarn start` in one terminal, and `yarn serve` in another to build and serve the bot.
+`yarn start` in one terminal, and `yarn watch-serve` in another to build and serve the bot.
 Keep both running.

 ### Deployed Usage